infor-design/enterprise-wc/src/ids-loading-indicator/README.md

 A page loader can be added to a page by adding an ids-loading-indicator to the page and running the scripts.
 It will not appear until the web component is in a `connnected` state.

-A circular and indeterminate indicator:
+A circular and indeterminate indicator will be the default behavior of an `ids-loading-indicator` without attributes passed:
 ```html
 <ids-loading-indicator></ids-loading-indicator>
 ```